Your Go-To Attorney for the Law of Estate Planning, Trusts, Wills,

 Admitted to the State Bar of Georgia, 2001; Alabama State Bar, 2011

-Many clients need real estate services: sales of estate properties, transfers of trust properties, and estate planning related to condos, vacation homes, commercial property, timber lands, and rental properties.
-We want to help you transfer such properties to the heirs, and do it with the least expense and hassle.
-There are lots of ways to do this, such as Wills, Deeds, and Trusts.
+Many clients need real estate services: sales of properties, transfers of properties to trusts, and estate planning related to condos, vacation homes, commercial property, timber lands, and rental properties.
+We want to help you transfer such properties to the heirs, and do it with the least expense and hassle… CLICK HERE FOR MORE

-More than half of all Americans die without wills, including Abraham Lincoln, U.S. Grant, and Martin Luther King.
+More than half of all Americans die without wills, including Abraham Lincoln, Pablo Picasso, and Martin Luther King.
 Fortunately, there is a process called “intestate administration” by which you could settle the financial affairs of your loved one who dies without a will.
-It is more complicated than the other procedure, but we have opened scores of intestate estates, often for heirs who live outside of Alabama.
+It is more complicated than the other procedure, but we have opened scores of intestate estates, often for heirs who live outside of Alabama… CLICK HERE FOR MORE

 All Rights Reserved